veilbright/declarative-playlists/README.md

 ## To Build

 Run these commands from the project's root director to generate the build files and build the project.
 The output will be an executable called "declists" in the build directory.
+All of the dependencies will be downloaded from Github, except for [OpenSSL](https://www.openssl.org/).

 ```Bash
 cmake -B build